s01042/SimpleWebComponent/README.md

 * the serviceWorker location is important because it defines its scope
 * the **max scope** of a serviceWorker is the location of the worker
 * personal github pages are all hosted under one root domain (`https://[username].github.io/`)
-* use relative paths when defining the scope in manifest and serviceWorker (eg. ```'./'``` )
+* so use relative paths when defining the scope in manifest and serviceWorker (eg. ```'./'``` )
 * What's listed in **start_url** of the manifest must always be servable by the service worker, even when offline
 * a serviceWorker location has to be HTTPS hosted (or localhost)
 * the serviceWorker scope must match with the scope in the manifest

 # Whats next?

-In this example I only scratched on the surface of web components.
+In this example I only scratched on the surface of web components and then only with the talent of a beginner.
 There is a lot more to be discovered, for example event bubbling, nesting web components and wire them up with events and event handlers.

+By reviewing my source code i became aware, that i can easily encapsulate all of the index.js code in an **app web component**.
+Then the only import statement in index.html would be this app component.
+Learning never ends.
+Maybe later ...

 There is a growing number of ready to use web components and there are frameworks that eases to build web components.
 [This](https://www.polymer-project.org/) is a good starting point to learn more.
 Alongside my own web components i reused some [shoelace](https://shoelace.style/) web components

 # Try out the example app
 Use this [link](https://s01042.github.io/SimpleWebComponent/) to go to github pages, where a demo is hosted.
 Keep in mind, that i didn't make this app responsive.
-My available test equipment is a Macbook Pro (my dev machine), a Huawei P20 pro (the target device for mobile use) and an iPad Air 2.
-On my dev machine and the target device P20 pro I tested intensive and things are working online and offline as expected.
+My available test equipment is limited, a Macbook Pro (my dev machine), a Huawei P20 pro (the target device for mobile use) and an iPad Air 2.
+On my dev machine and my preferred target device P20 pro I tested intensive and things are working online and offline as expected.

 # Todo